Dublin, California: Roads

 Dublin is situated at the intersection of Interstate 580 and Interstate 680.
 No US Routes or major California State Highways run directly through Dublin, though California State Route 84 orbits Dublin and surrounding cities from its south to its east.

+The Iron Horse Regional Trail, a walking and biking rail trail, goes through Dublin.

 Airports

-Dublin's closest airport is Livermore Municipal Airport, though the airport is a general aviation airport with no regularly-scheduled commercial service.
+Dublin's closest airport is Livermore Municipal Airport, though the airport is a general aviation airport with no regularly scheduled commercial service.
 Through BART, Dublin is accessible to all three major San Francisco Bay Area airports; distance-wise, it is closest to Oakland International Airport.

 Law enforcement

 There are full-time 911 emergency services.
 Police services are contracted to and provided by the Alameda County Sheriff's Office.
-Fire services and emergency medical services are provided by the city.
+Fire services are provided by Alameda County Fire Department.

 The California Highway Patrol (CHP) Dublin Office is located off of Gleason Drive.
 The CHP provides safety, service, and security to the public on freeways/unincorporated highways and on state property.